A Survey on Automatic Credibility Assessment Using Textual Credibility Signals in the Era of Large Language Models: Challenges and open problems

 Especially for international news or the investigation of global claims, journalists and fact-checkers need to verify the credibility of information by cross-checking sources in different languages.
 Furthermore, emerging disinformation in one country could be spread to other countries, especially when its topic is global (e.g., pandemic, wars, international relations).
 Therefore, it is important to implement credibility analysis tools that support multiple languages.
-However, due to the scarcity of multilingual datasets, trained models can exhibit biases towards some languages and cultures and hence can underperform on content in low-resourced languages.
+However, due to the scarcity of multilingual datasets, trained models can exhibit biases towards some languages and cultures and hence can underperform on content in low-resourced languages (as is for example the case for fact-checked claims retrieval as evidenced in~\cite{vykopal2025llms}; see Section~\ref{section:claims-and-veracity}).

+In Table~\ref{tab:summary}, we present a summarised overview of language-specific datasets available for different categories of credibility signals.
+As in many other areas of NLP, English remains the dominant language, with the majority of available resources focused on English-language content.
+Nevertheless, notable datasets also exist for other widely spoken languages, particularly Arabic and Spanish.
+In contrast, there is a clear lack of annotated resources for many low- and mid-resource languages, such as Czech or Tamil.
+Among the covered categories, fact-checked claims demonstrate the broadest language coverage.
+This can be attributed to the global presence of fact-checking organizations, which produce multilingual artifacts that serve as the foundation for constructing such diverse and multilingual datasets.
+On the other hand, categories such as factuality and bias show limited availability of resources beyond English, highlighting a significant gap in the development of multilingual tools for credibility signals detection.

-To overcome this issue, global collaborations could be initiated for creating multilingual resources.
+To overcome the scarcity of multilingual datasets, global collaborations could be initiated for creating multilingual resources.
 In this direction, we can already observe a positive trend within data challenges.
 Many of them introduced multilingual datasets, commonly considering some languages as surprise ones (i.e., languages that are present in a test set, but missing in a train/validation set).
 Such approach motivates participants to develop multilingual solutions that are capable to make a prediction in a zero-shot setting (considering a language a predicted content is written in).